A Comprehensive Overview of Ductal Carcinoma In Situ (DCIS)

 Survival rate for DCIS

-As DCIS is an early-stage cancer and is highly treatable, it has a very high survival rate.
+As DCIS is an early-stage cancer and is highly treatable, the DCIS survival rate is very high and tends not to be life threatening.
 The 10-year survival rate for women diagnosed with DCIS is 98%.

 Share this article: